 Some say legalized U.S. sports betting is the wrong move.
 Experts point to potential increases in problem gamblers, harmful advertising and gambling scandals.
 But is it all doom and gloom?

 Fantasy sports have never been more popular.
 Single-game sports betting is legal only in Nevada.
-The line between the two is blurring rapidly, however, as the U.S. inches closer to legalization.
+However, the line between the two is blurring rapidly.